Firewood Storage Covers

 When storing your firewood, it is important to keep it dry to protect it from insects and rotting and so that it is ready to burn when you need it.

 One of our customers sent us this photo of a wood rack that he built.
-Click on the photo to zoom in on a larger version.
-It is an ingeneous design for a number of reasons:
+It is an ingenious design for a number of reasons:

 - The materials needed are readily available at little cost.